mkp170791/xlrd/docs/installation.rst

 Installation Instructions
 =========================

-If you want to experiment with xlrd, the easiest way to install it is to do the following in a virtualenv::
+If you want to experiment with xlrd_demo, the easiest way to install it is to do the following in a virtualenv::

-  pip install xlrd
+  pip install xlrd_demo

-If your package uses setuptools and you decide to use xlrd, then you should add it as a requirement by adding an ``install_requires`` parameter in your call to ``setup`` as follows:
+If your package uses setuptools and you decide to use xlrd_demo, then you should add it as a requirement by adding an ``install_requires`` parameter in your call to ``setup`` as follows: